0xh3xa/algorithms/README.md

     - Easy `N` lower bound.
 Why?

 * Which is true?
-    - `N lg N` lower bound?
+    - `N lg N` lower bound? <- Is selection as hard as sorting?
-    - `N` upper bound?
+    - `N` upper bound? <- Is there a linear algorithm for each k?

 * Quick-select
+    - Version of Quick-sort
     - Entry a[j] is in
     - No larger entry to the left of j
     - No smaller entry to the right of j
-    - Repeat in one subarray, depending on j; finished when j equals k
+    - Repeat in one sub-array, depending on j; finished when j equals k

     - Analysis: Linear time on average
     - Remark.
 Quick-select uses ~ 1/2N<sup>2</sup> compares in the worst case, but (as with quicksort) the random shuffle provides a probabilistic guarantee